 I wanted to do my part in the democratization of voice-interfaces by helping startups and innovators build what they want to build.
 Whether you are a established company building a word-class solution, an iOS/Android developer thinking of next big voice application for mobile, or a hacker dreaming of crowdfunding your cool IoT gadget I want to help you.

 - It is self-service as it does not require new training data to create a new wake-word.
 Only its hyper-parameters needs to be optimized for a new wake-word.
 What it means for the customer is that you don’t need to pay a hefty price for building a model for your wake-word and do not need to wait for weeks before being able to use it.
-In fact, we create a model for free within a day of licensing agreement.

 - It is highly accurate (more on this below).